 Health Care Partners Co-Author Bloomberg BNA Portfolio on Health Care Mergers and Acquisitions

 Bloomberg Law and Ropes & Gray announced today the publication of Health Care Mergers and Acquisitions: The Transactional Perspective, a new portfolio that provides a comprehensive analysis of the elements of a health care transaction, from initiation to deal closing.
-The portfolio, which was authored by Ropes & Gray health care practice partners John Chesley and Michael Lampert is available to Bloomberg Law subscribers.
+The portfolio, which was authored by Ropes & Gray health care practice partner Michael Lampert and is available to Bloomberg Law subscribers.
 Download an excerpt of Health Care Mergers and Acquisitions: The Transactional Perspective.

 The portfolio examines elements of a health care transaction along an anticipated timeline, starting with structuring considerations and preliminary negotiations and running through definitive agreements and closing (and post-closing) matters.
 It addresses common forms of equity, asset and non-profit membership interest-based transactions.
 The detailed analysis offered in this portfolio provides the practical guidance that parties and their attorneys, investors, compliance professionals, boards of directors, tax and accounting professionals need to consider to achieve their business objectives in successful health care transactions.

 “Given the ongoing dramatic uptick in health care transactions, teaming with a firm of Ropes & Gray’s renown on this portfolio will provide Bloomberg Law subscribers valuable insights into one of the most active areas of health care law,” said Scott Falk, Vice President and General Manager, Health Care & Litigation, Bloomberg Law.
 “We are committed to continuing to build out the impressive array of tools and content that make Bloomberg Law a valuable resource for health care attorneys.”